jaceksan/pex-test/README.md

 On the other hand incremental load helps to reduce the overhead.

 All projections must contain MERGE key, if MERGE is used, so MERGE is still optimized.

+Also there is so called [DB Designer tool](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/AdministratorsGuide/ConfiguringTheDB/PhysicalSchema/DBD/AboutDatabaseDesigner.htm) in Vertica, which can help with optimal projection design.

 ## Encapsulate the tool into docker container